 Time: 1 hr 45

 If you’re in Bavaria, then you CAN NOT leave without visiting THE most fairytale-like, romantic castle that all hopeless romantics are drawn to create their own fairytale story.
+This is quite possibly THE most popular day trip from Munich and the epitome of ultimate day trips from Munich!
 Built by the mad King Ludwig II of Bavaria, it was never completed after his untimely death.
 Since its creation, it has inspired even people like Walt Disney!
 And just a hop, skip and a jump across the road is Schloss Hohenschwangau where Ludwig spent some of his childhood, and where he stayed while he built his masterpiece.
 (More on Schloss Neuschwanstein and Hohenschwangau here)

 Time: 1 hr 23